November 5, 2024

-Overview: Juvenile Justice (Care and Protection of Children) Act, 2015 is an important subject for judiciary exams, especially Madhya Pradesh Judiciary, Delhi Judiciary etc. For your preparation, we have curated we research notes on juvenile justice act notes for Judiciary exams.
+Overview: The Juvenile Justice (Care and Protection of Children) Act, 2015 is an important subject for judiciary exams, especially Madhya Pradesh Judiciary, Delhi Judiciary, etc. For your preparation, we have curated our research notes on Juvenile Justice Act notes for Judiciary exams.
 Make sure that you read the article thoroughly and download the notes for your overall preparation.

 Know more: Everything About Judiciary Exams